Ex-Strength Coach for Eagles Sues Over Chewing Tobacco Injuries

 Mr. Hoefling first began using Skoal and Red Man chewing tobacco products when he was a strength coach, as it was common for baseball and football team members to use smokeless tobacco at that time.
-However, in that same time period, the tobacco companies did not honestly advertise about the dangers of their products, or indicate in any way that they could cause serious addictions and cancer.
+However, in that same time period, the tobacco companies did not honestly advertise about the dangers of their products or indicate in any way that they could cause serious addictions and cancer.

-    For decades, Mr. Hoefling and his fellow coaches and athletes were addicted to spit tobacco – a fact which was ruthlessly exploited by the tobacco companies.
+For decades, Mr. Hoefling and his fellow coaches and athletes were addicted to spit tobacco – a fact that was ruthlessly exploited by the tobacco companies.
 According to the complaint, which was filed in August by our attorney Robert Spohrer and Jack Meyerson of Meyerson & O’Neill, Skoal and Red Man both sent free cases of their addictive products to the locker rooms for the Phillies and Eagles, where Mr. Hoefling served as a coach.

 In the claim, our attorneys allege that Red Man and Skoal:

 - Used Mr. Hoefling as an involuntary marketing spokesperson for their products, knowing that children looked up to athletes and coaches as role models;

 - Knowingly manufactured and marketed an addictive substance, while downplaying its addictive qualities;